Fugitak – Adar/Hinterworlds 0602 C5A027A-5 Lo Ni De A 125 Na F2V M3D

-No one seemed to have anything else to add, so talk tuned to generalities for a while.
+No one seemed to have anything else to add, so talk tuned to generalities.
 OK, mostly to Imperial politics; there isn’t much weather to talk about in a sealed environment.
-Eventually Jami left to join Amada and Varan soon followed.
+Eventually Jami left to join Amada, and Varan soon followed.
 Do’rex left without a word.

 Saahna had gone to the dispenser for another beer and round of tama leaves and came back to find the table empty.
 She shrugged, sat the plate down, handed me a beer, then sat down in the vacant seat next to me.

 I shrugged.
 “More like it’s the last night on-planet and everyone had somewhere to be or someone to be with.
 Or both.”

 I smiled at that.
 “You know you’ve always got someone to be with.”

 She laughed and waved dismissively in my direction.
 “Not enough competition here for you.
 Anyway, I think I”m going to take advantage of my last night with a room to myself and go to sleep early.
 Launch days are always long.”

 I was a bit disappointed but did my best not to show it.
 “Yeah, probably a good idea.”